MoffettNathanson slashes price target on Verizon Communications Inc. [VZ] – find out why.

 Sponsored

-Verizon Communications Inc. represents 4.21 billion in outstanding shares, while the company has a total market value of $156.09 billion with the latest information.
-VZ stock price has been found in the range of $35.87 to $36.35.
+It opened the trading session at $34.43, the shares rose to $34.50 and dropped to $33.945, the range by which the price of stock traded the whole day.
+The daily chart for VZ points out that the company has recorded -17.41% loss over the past six months.
+However, it is still -0.86% lower than its most recent low trading price.

-If compared to the average trading volume of 19.62M shares, VZ reached a trading volume of 20461179 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 20.54M shares, VZ reached to a volume of 31505470 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Verizon Communications Inc. [VZ]: